-CyberLink PowerDirector supports various 3D video and image formats.
+CyberLink PowerDirector supports both 3D video (Dual-stream AVI, MVC, Side-by-Side Video, Over/Under Video) and 3D images (JPS, MPO).
 You can use 3D media to create both 3D videos, and standard 2D video productions.
 All 3D media in the library is indicated by a 3D icon in the top left of its thumbnail.